Pajamas and Designers

 The Popularization of Pajamas

-Soon, these novelty pajamas would be combined with the pre-existing robe, better known as a bathrobe.
-This outfit became a popular item of clothing for the wealthy when they visited family or close friends at their home.
+Soon, these novel pajamas would match the dressing gown that already existed, better known as the dressing gown.
+This outfit became the popular garment among the wealthy when visiting family or close friends in their homes.
 They were made of beautiful fabrics and had intricate designs, becoming a status symbol throughout Europe and America.

 The 20th Century and the Evolution of Pajamas